thachnguyen/mitopore_workflow/README.md

     * Memory: 24 GB or higher
     * Diskdrive: 100 GB free space
     * Linux (64 bits) or MacOS.
-### Dependancies
+### Dependencies
-All dependant packages are described in install.py files
+All dependent packages are described in install.py files